metosin/packaging-clojure-examples/README.md

 Contents:

 - [deps-docker/](deps-docker/) – a deps.edn project packaged directly into a docker image, no uberjar
+- [deps-uberjar/](deps-uberjar/) - a deps.edn project that builds an uberjar, optionally packagint it inside a docker image
 - [lein/](lein/) – a Leiningen project that builds an uberjar, optionally packaging it inside a docker image